Fisher7561/Module-2/Module 2 Milestone.md

 MY TARGET AUDIENCE:

 My target audience are adults, who are shooting sport fans,interested in personal protection and adults who just have a interest.

+SITE MAP FUNCTIONALITIES:

+Helps ensure the structure of a website is well-planned and makes the process of designing and developing the website go more smoothly.